On fundamental Fourier coefficients of Siegel modular forms: Introduction

 Let $\Lambda_F(s)$ denote the completed spinor $L$-function attached to the Hecke eigenform $F$ (see e.g., \cite[p.~2]{Pol} for the description of the Gamma factors).

 \begin{thm} Let $F$ be a non-zero Siegel cuspidal eigenform form on the group $\spt$ of weight $k \ge 3$.
-Then the spinor $L$-function $Z_F(s)$ attached to $F$ has a meromorphic continuation to $\mbb C$, is bounded in vertical strips and satisfies the functional equation $\Lambda_F(s) = \Lambda_F(1-s)$. \end{thm} As indicated before, note that the proof of \thmref{poll} does not use \thmref{mainthm} directly, instead uses a variant of it, which is proved in a self-contained manner in the Appendix..
+Then the spinor $L$-function $Z_F(s)$ attached to $F$ has a meromorphic continuation to $\mf C$, is bounded in vertical strips and satisfies the functional equation $\Lambda_F(s) = \Lambda_F(1-s)$. \end{thm} As indicated before, note that the proof of \thmref{poll} does not use \thmref{mainthm} directly, instead uses a variant of it, which is proved in a self-contained manner in the section~\ref{app}.
+To put things into perspective, let us note here that the analytic properties of the spinor $L$-function for eigenforms on $\spn$ were conjectured by Andrianov (which are of course special cases of Langlands conjectures, note that we are dealing with non-generic automorphic forms here) and they were proved by him when $n=2$ (cf.~\cite{An3}).
+The meromorphic continuation of the spinor $L$-function for eigenforms on $\spt$ are known by the work of Asgari-Schmidt (cf. \cite{AS}), but obtaining the functional equation of these objects is a delicate matter and was not known for $n \geq 3$.
+Thus Pollack's work combined with our results from this paper shows the functional equation unconditionally for the first time when $n=3$.

 As another application, let us mention that if one studies the standard $L$-function via the Andrianov identity (see \cite{An1}), one has to use a Rankin convolution involving a theta series attached to a quadratic form $T$.
 It is quite convenient to know from the beginning (from \thmref{mainthm}) that one may choose $T$ to have square-free discriminant (and hence the nebentypus character of the theta series is a primitive quadratic character), see \cite{An1, An2, Cou-Pan} for details.